 Quitting drugs is only one part of detox.
-A quality supervised detox center also keeps you safe, comfortable, nourished, hydrated and supported.
+High-quality detox center programs in Florida also keep you safe, comfortable, nourished, hydrated and supported.
 After all, lack of support and professional assistance are the most significant causes of relapse after starting withdrawal.
 Quitting cold turkey at home is very dangerous and sometimes even deadly.

 Detox plays a significant role in your recovery.
 It forms the foundation for strong, lasting sobriety gained through rehab.
-Detox services that help you start recovery include:
+Addiction detox services that help you start recovery include:

-- Holistic services, such as nutrition support and meditation
+- Holistic addiction treatment approaches, such as nutrition support and meditation

 - Addiction counseling

 You are not alone when you quit drugs or alcohol in a supervised detox center.
 Caring professionals and your peers in recovery have your back.